 Why Understanding Hydrogen Sulfide Gas is Important

-Hydrogen sulfide is a colorless gas that is known for its pungent smell that resembles that of rotten eggs at lower concentrations.
-The characteristic odor is its most well-known feature, but this colorless gas is also extremely flammable and toxic, making it extremely dangerous to humans.
+Hydrogen sulfide is a colorless gas known for its pungent smell that resembles rotten eggs at lower concentrations.
+The characteristic odor is its most well-known feature, but this colorless gas is also highly flammable and toxic, making it extremely dangerous to humans.

 This is why the Occupational Safety and Health Administration (OSHA) has implemented mandatory guidelines for employers and employees to follow.
 These guidelines help employers and their employees stay safe on the job.
-They also teach individuals who have a low risk of being exposed to hydrogen sulfide gas where they can come in contact with the gas.
+They also teach individuals with a low risk of exposure to hydrogen sulfide gas where they can come in contact with it.
 This can include rare occasions such as when they come into contact with volcanic gases or when visiting hot springs.

 Environmental health standards also ensure people are aware of the dangers hydrogen sulfide presents to humans.
-Environmental health standards regulate different job processes, which include crude petroleum, kraft paper mills, and even oil refining.
-Chemical safety rules come into play to instruct individuals on how to handle hydrogen sulfide and chemicals that may be used when putting out a gas source or helping in an emergency.
+Environmental health standards regulate job processes, including crude petroleum, kraft paper mills, and even oil refining.
+Chemical safety rules come into play to instruct individuals on handling hydrogen sulfide and chemicals that may be used when putting out a gas source or helping in an emergency.

 There are a variety of ways that individuals can be exposed to hydrogen sulfide gas and some of its alternate forms can be just as dangerous.
-If you are wanting to share an H2S Toolbox Talk with your crew, we have one of those as well.
+If you want to share an H2S Toolbox Talk with your crew, we have one of those as well.

 What Does Hydrogen Sulfide Do to Humans?

 So what does being exposed to hydrogen sulfide gas do?
-This is a public health and environmental health question that has been strongly regulated by governing bodies to keep people who come into contact with hydrogen sulfide safe.
+This public health and environmental health question has been strongly regulated by governing bodies to keep people who come into contact with hydrogen sulfide safe.